pearcej/pearcej.github.io/csc426/b1-blog-runestone.md

 - What excites you about contributing to Runestone (if anything)?
 Explain.
 - What worries you about contributing to Runestone (if anything)?
 Explain
 - After reading, [Read Committing Code: General Rules](https://gist.github.com/digitaljhelms/3761873) and Read [Git, GitHub, & Workflow Fundamentals](https://dev.to/mollynem/git-github--workflow-fundamentals-5496), discuss commit messages and Git workflow and their primary purposes in the context of the open-source movement.
 Which guidelines make the most sense to you?
 Which make the least sense?
-- After reading [FOSS Definitions](https://docs.google.com/document/d/1yNo951BpIq1Kmyk8BTLN95qXJknrqkXaESGrYebyx-w/edit?usp=sharing), discuss how these defnitions relate to Runestone.
+- After reading [FOSS Definitions](https://docs.google.com/document/d/1yNo951BpIq1Kmyk8BTLN95qXJknrqkXaESGrYebyx-w/edit?usp=sharing), discuss how these definitions relate to Runestone.

 ### In order to receive credit for each blog entry, you must do *both* of the following: